bobanetwork/boba_legacy/README.md

 ## TL;DR

 This is the primary place where [Boba](https://boba.network) works on the Boba L2.
-The Boba L2 is based on [Optimism](https://optimism.io) and uses the same base contracts, but differs from Optimism by:
+Boba is based on the amazing work done by [Optimism](https://optimism.io) and uses the same base contracts, but differs from Optimism by:

   * providing additional cross-chain messaging such as a `message-relayer-fast`
   * using different gas pricing logic